xerial-games/marketplace-web3-sdk/README.md

-# Xerial Marketplace SDK
+# Introduction

-This repository was essentially created to help developers implement the `Xerial Marketplace` functions in the personal Marketplaces of each `Game Studios`.
+Welcome to the `Xerial Marketplace SDK` this repository was essentially created to help developers implement the `Xerial Marketplace` functions in the personal Marketplaces of each `Game Studio`.

 ## SDK functions
 - [web3](functions/web2/WEB2-FUNCTIONS.md) It's necesary use your MetaMask to use.